Brooke Foss Westcott: Legacy and influence

 His theological work assigned great importance to Divine Revelation in Holy Scripture and in the teaching of history.
-His own studies have largely contributed in England to their current understanding of the doctrines of the Resurrection and the Incarnation.
-His work in conjunction with Hort upon the Greek text of the New Testament will endure as what is thought to be one of the greatest achievements of English Biblical criticism.
-The principles which are explained in Hort's introduction to the text had been arrived at after years of elaborate investigation and continual correspondence and discussion between the two friends.
-The place which it almost at once took among scientific scholars in Britain and throughout Europe was a recognition of the great advance which it represented in the use and classification of ancient authorities.
-His commentaries rank with Lightfoot's as the best type of Biblical exegesis produced by the English Church in the 19th century.
+His own studies have largely contributed in England to its current understanding of the doctrines of the Resurrection and the Incarnation.

 Some American fundamentalists have denounced Westcott's and Hort's Greek text of the Bible as corrupt.
 Most of these critics subscribe to the King James Only movement.

 A portrait of Westcott by William Edwards Miller is in the collection of Trinity College, Cambridge.

 Brooke Foss Westcott is remembered in the Church of England with a commemoration on 27 July.

 Works

 The following is a bibliography of Westcott's more important writings, giving the date of the first editions: